m81network/GrizzlyHackathon/README.md

 #### Building and Running the Project

 1. Switch to the `Geyser-Service-Program` directory and build the solana program.
-Building the S0lana program first generates the program keypair which is necessary for other steps to work.
+Building the Solana program first generates the program keypair which is necessary for other steps to work.
     ```sh
     cargo build-sbf
     ```
+    This will install Solana EBPF tools, compile the program and generate a program keypair.
 2. Compile the Geyser plugin and start the
     - Compile the plugin
     ```sh